 This Makita 18 Volt combo kit features two quality power tools that is designed for the serious DIYer or professional.
+We awarded this combo best value for money in our cordless drill reviews.
 The kit consists of a 1/2 inch drill/driver and a powerful impact driver.
 It often works out cheaper to buy a combo kit instead of two separate tools.
 This combo kit from Makita is excellent value for money, providing you with two quality tools for almost the same price as a cordless drill on its own.
 This combo kit received excellent reviews from consumers.

 9. Dewalt DCD 970 KL 18 Volt Hammer Drill.